 Social media has its place.
 It’s instant, easy, free, fun.
-I get it, I play along.
-But don’t underestimate the power of a good old fashioned photo album.
-I don’t take pictures just to see how many likes/favorites I get on Facebook, Instagram or Twitter.
+I get it, and I play along.
+But don’t underestimate the power of a good old-fashioned photo album.
+I don’t take pictures to see how many likes and favorites I get on Facebook, Instagram, or Twitter.
 I take them because it’s a memory that I hope will never fade, a happy moment that should live on forever.
 We should all take AND PRINT these photos!
-Photographs capture love, peace, grace, joy and beauty.
+Photographs capture love, peace, grace, joy, and beauty.

 I’m not trying to guilt you into it or judge you.
-Please don’t stress, this just isn’t another “to do” item … It’s a way to make sure your children never grow up, don’t you believe me?
+Please don’t stress.
+This isn’t another “to do” item … It’s a way to make sure your children never grow up, don’t you believe me?
 When I look back at pictures, they flood my mind with wonderful memories.

 I encourage you to do something more than just “upload them to the cloud.”
 And please for the love of all that is holy, please tell me you don’t just snap pictures with your phone and do NOTHING with them.
 Social media is not a baby book or a family photo album.
 Even if you think a family photograph is a chore, do it.
 As the saying goes, the days are long, but the years are short.
 I encourage you to at least get a selfie stick or tripod (or splurge for a family portrait session) once a year but really much more than that.
 You’ll never regret it.

-I am currently making a photo book from 2014; I did the 365 grateful project where I took a picture of something I was grateful for every single day.
+I am currently making a photo book from 2014; I did the 365 grateful projects where I took a picture of something I was grateful for every single day.
 Most people say to me, “how did you have something to take a photo of every single day?”
 What I found was that I had multiple pictures almost every day and the biggest challenge was which ONE to pick for my book.
-If you take time to count your blessings (with photos or a journal or whatever method you choose) you’ll find you have so much more to be happy about if you bring it front of mind.
-A peaceful moment at yoga class, a special ice cream cone on the first sunny spring day, time snuck away with a girlfriend for coffee, a date with your husband, a nap, cozy PJ’s, a good book or new running shoes.
-Make the small things, big things and your happiness becomes big!
+If you take time to count your blessings (with photos or a journal or whatever method you choose) you’ll find you have so much more to be happy about if you bring it to the front of your mind.
+A peaceful moment at yoga class, a special ice cream cone on the first sunny spring day, time snuck away with a girlfriend for coffee, a date with your husband, a nap, cozy PJ’s, a good book, or new running shoes.
+Make the small things, big things, and your happiness become big!

 Some people have beautiful voices and sing all day long.
 Some people are so talented at making music, songs that touch your heart, a gorgeous tune that just flows off their fingers into the guitar.
 Some people can bake and cook and make you feel so welcome in their home.
 I feel that about photography.
 What do you feel it about?
 Painting?
 Speaking?
 Writing?
 Drawing?
 Running?
 Reading?
 Playing Piano?
 Make sure you do whatever you love a little bit each and every day (And if I ask nicely, will you also take a family portrait?
 Pretty please?).